martinvysnovsky/smart-home-config/README.md

 - `themes/`: Custom themes for the Home Assistant frontend.
 - `www/`: Static files for the frontend.
 - `sensors/`: Custom sensor configurations.
+- `docs/`: Store file for documentation and tutorials.

 ## Installation